 Two new COVID-19 cases in Coimbatore

-Two persons tested positive for COVID-19 in Coimbatore district on Tuesday.
-The district had 15 active cases of the disease on Tuesday.
-The test positivity rate of the district stood at 0.2% on Monday when two persons tested positive for the disease.
+The Health Department said two persons recovered from the disease and the district had 12 active cases on Saturday.
+The toll remained at 2,617 as no new deaths were reported.

-No fresh COVID-19 cases were reported in Tiruppur district and there were no active cases.
-The overall toll remained 1,052 as no new deaths were reported.
+Tiruppur district did not report any new COVID-19 cases on Saturday.
+The overall toll remained at 1,052 as no new deaths were reported and the district had two active cases.

 - Comments will be moderated by The Hindu editorial team.